 Sleep enhances memories.
 It makes them stronger and more effective

 My ongoing afternoon siesta research has taught me that the key to making the most of the afternoon nap is to keep it short.
 When I feel the mid-afternoon slump coming, I give in to it!
-I set my iphone for 30 minutes so I don’t fall into deeper sleep (and I assume without running my own EEG that I’m avoiding REM sleep), and I never wake feeling groggy.
-It might sound indulgent, but I like to apply neuroscience research to my daily life!
-So there you have it …
+I set my iPhone for 30 minutes so I don’t fall into a deep sleep (and I assume without running my own EEG that I’m avoiding REM sleep).
+I never wake feeling groggy and it doesn’t interfere with my sleep that night.

 Boost your memory and mood by taking a short afternoon nap